 8. Transportation, storage and distribution manager

 - Oversees a facility’s storage or distribution operations or that of an organization that’s engaged in storing or distributing materials or products.

 - Interviews, selects, trains and supervises warehouse personnel.

 - Develops and implements warehouse safety and security activities and programs.

-But no matter what role you play in the overall supply chain system, you can feel satisfaction knowing you’re helping provide products to the people who need them.
+Plus, there's always the option to try out different supply chain management internships and see what you're interested in.
+No matter what supply chain position you choose, you can feel satisfaction knowing you’re helping to provide products to the people who need them.

 EDITOR’S NOTE: This article was originally published in May 2015.
-It has since been updated to include information relevant to 2017.
+It has since been updated to reflect information relevant to 2023.